-There is very little known, or at least recorded, concerning the nature of the god Set.
-Light research will reveal little other than the legendary battles between Set and Horus, which owe to middle and late dynastic times by which time Set had become thoroughly demonised.
+There is very little in historical records concerning the nature of the god Set.
+Light research will reveal little other than the legendary battles between Set and Horus.
+The battles owe to middle and late dynastic times, by which time Set had become thoroughly demonised.

-Menthu is the name of the god that appears on the obverse of the Stele of Revealing.
+Mentu is the name of the god that appears on the obverse of the Stele of Revealing.
 He has various names, including Horakhty, the Sphinx who is ‘Horus in the Horizon’, and Ra Hoor Khuit, which is the longer form of the same.
-The fact that this god, the “Lord of Thebes”, is commonly held to be Ra Hoor Khuit, or Horakhty, serves as a convenient veil drawn over the identification with Set.
+The fact that this god is commonly held to be the solar child of Isis and Osiris serves as a convenient veil drawn over the identification with Set.
 The cult of Osiris was not dominant throughout the two lands of Egypt until relatively late dynastic times.
-Ra-Mentu, on the other hand, is particular to the ancient Theban cult of Thelema, then, embodies the attributes of Ra, Horus, Set and Apophis (as serpent) in one image.
+Ra-Mentu, on the other hand, is particular to the ancient Theban cult of Thelema, embodying the attributes of Ra, Horus, Set and Apophis (as serpent) in one image.
 Study of the hieroglyphics on the obverse and reverse of the Stele demonstrates that Kenneth Grant was not mistaken when he insisted that Liber AL vel Legis, the source book of Thelema, declares the secret doctrine of the cult of Set-Typhon and not the exoteric rites of Isis, Osiris and their child Horus.
 The birth of Set as the manifesting star of Nuit required no paternal intervention—and that is a key of primordial import.

-Set and the Solstice
+Set and the Capricorn Solstice

-Socrates and his modern day adorants prefer the naturalistic explanation of supernatural phenomena, which does not dare contradict the sacred shrine of science (astronomy in this case).
-While asceticism demands that visible nature is abhorrent, pre-religious spiritual doctrines assert that visible nature is the form of the formless, even a miraculous demonstration, to use latter day terms, of the existence of God.
-This cannot of course be proved by argument, persuasion, reason or fact, since the miracle is entirely in the eye of the beholder.
-While nature is the object here, our doctrine asserts there are no objects as such and that all worlds of existence arise from pure subjectivity.
-For that reason, the nature of Set is impossible to pin down, for he is both the pin and the thing pinned; he is the hook, the line and the sinker; the cross (way) and the one crucified; the stone of the wise, the stone for stumbling and the one that stumbles.
+While nature is the object here, Esoteric Thelema declares there are no objects as such and that all worlds of existence arise from pure subjectivity.
+For that reason, the nature of Set is impossible to pin down, for he is both the pin and the thing pinned; he is the hook, the line and the sinker; the cross (way) and the one crucified; he is the stone of the wise, the stone for stumbling and the one that stumbles.

-If we look to the Pyramid Texts, we find that the ancient Egyptians, shrewd in such matters, depicted the serpent (cognate with messiah) going forth on two legs—when everyone knows the serpent is uniquely identified by the fact of having no legs.
+If we look to the Pyramid Texts, we find that the ancient Egyptians, shrewd in such matters, depicted the serpent, cognate with ‘messiah’, going forth on two legs—when everyone knows the serpent is uniquely identified by the fact of having no legs.
 Thus do we go forth, be it in darkness or light!

 The Egyptian and Thelemic New Year

-1. In the writings of Kenneth Grant, “Saturn is the power behind Venus”.
-For a magical reappraisal of divine parthenogenesis, and its importance in theurgy, see The Phoenix and other Stellar Rites of Initiation.
+1. In the writings of Kenneth Grant, ‘Saturn is the power behind Venus’.
+For a magical reappraisal of divine parthenogenesis, and its importance in theurgy, see ‘The Magick of Light’, The Phoenix and other Stellar Rites of Initiation [Ordo Astri].

-2. See Thrice Greatest Hermes: Studies in Hellenistic Theosophy and Gnosis, G.R.S.
-Mead (Kessinger Books).
+2. See Thrice Greatest Hermes: Studies in Hellenistic Theosophy and Gnosis, GRS Mead [Kessinger Books].